BuilderIO/builder/packages/sdks/DEVELOP.md

 #### iOS Simulator

 One big caveat is that the iOS Simulator does not support sym-linked packages.
 To workaround this, you will have to copy the SDK folder.
-This means that you will need to manually do so every time you want a new change to be reflected. in the react-native example, there is a handy `yarn run cp-sdk` command to do that for you.
+This means that you will need to manually do so every time you want a new change to be reflected. in the react-native example, there is a handy `pnpm cp-sdk` command to do that for you.

 ## Mitosis